folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 1. In the **Search & filter** pane, click **Acquisition units**.
 2. Select the acquisition unit(s) from the drop-down list.
 The search results appear in the Receiving pane.

+Note: The Receiving app does not currently support restricting user permissions based on acquisition unit.

 To clear all filters, go to the **Search & filter** pane and click **Reset all**.